This article could be controversial; Content mills divide opinion in the freelance writing world. Fiercely.

-If Copify is of interest, you can see what our reviewer thought here.
+If Copify is of interest, you can read our Copify review.

 Constant Content is another player that’s been in the content mill game for many years.
 It differs from the other sites here, because while clients can request pitches for articles, writers can also upload articles “for sale” at a price of their choice.
 Many claim a good level of success doing this, though your mileage could vary.

 Last time I investigated Constant Content, they only accepted articles “for sale” from US-writers, but there is not longer any mention of this on the site.
 I am seeking clarification on this at the time of writing, and will update the article when I have it.

 The usual criticism of content mills is around article rates.
 With Constant Content, it’s more related to how much commission the company takes, some 35% of what the client pays.

 I’ve recently signed up to Constant Content personally to have a deeper delve, and will post a link to the review once it’s ready.

 Another content mill with no shortage of mixed reviews, Crowd Content works on all kinds of content for clients, but online reports suggest product description work is the norm.
 The site states that they sometimes recruit writers to write descriptions for Bloomingdales.

 It’s a well-put-together and approachable platform, complete with live chat and staff representatives who join in on discussions on Reddit threads.
 This is definitely a good content mill to join if you want to be part of a very active online community, as there are plenty of online discussions.